 ✭ a spinach, feta and pine nut filo pie

-✭ baked eggs with yoghurt, spinach and chilli oil
+✭ baked eggs with yoghurt, spinach and chilli oil, or

 In my experience, folk tend to be a bit divided over the thin, bitter-tasting leaves of rocket (arugula, Rucola).
 On its own, I can only appreciate its intense pepperiness in very small quantities, but balance it in dishes hot or cold with warmer, sweeter flavours and I can eat it without bound.
 Need to convince a rocket denier just how good rocket can be?
 Why not cook them up:

-✭ baked red onion and rocket salad with walnut salsa (pictured above)
+✭ Yotam Ottolenghi’s baked red onion and rocket salad with walnut salsa (pictured above)

 ✭ a rocket and courgette soup with goat’s cheese croutons, or

-✭ a simple pasta with garlic, chilli and rocket.
+✭ Xanthe Clay’s simple pasta with garlic, chilli and rocket.

-I love a good heap of the dark green, drop-shaped leaves of Lamb’s lettuce (also known as mâche, or Feldsalat).
-With a drizzle of oil and vinegar, they make a lovely simple accompaniment to a warm vegetable cake or cold slices of a roasted bird, but there are many much more creative things you could do with it.
+I love a good heap of the dark green, drop-shaped leaves of Lamb’s lettuce (also known as mâche, or in German, Feldsalat).
+With a drizzle of oil and vinegar, they make a lovely simple accompaniment to a warm vegetable cake or cold slices of a roasted bird, but there are plenty of much more creative things you could do with it.
 How about:

-✭ a lamb’s lettuce salad with yoghurt dressing (and a few options for tarting it up a bit).
+✭ a lamb’s lettuce salad with yoghurt dressing (includes a few options for tarting it up a bit).